mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 CleanSKSECosaves                        | SSE Engine Fixes           | Deletes SKSE cosaves with no matching save on launch.
 CellInit                                | SSE Engine Fixes           | Fixes a rare crash where a form does not get converted from an id to a pointer.
 UseTBBMalloc                            | SSE Engine Fixes           | Replaces standard malloc with tbbmalloc.
+FormCaching                             | SSE Engine Fixes           | Caches recently accessed forms.
+Similar to SSE Fixes.
+MaxStdio                                | SSE Engine Fixes           | Raises max file handle limit from 512 to 2048, which should fix "False Save Corruption" bug in most cases.
+UseTBBMalloc                            | SSE Engine Fixes           | Replaces standard malloc with tbbmalloc.
+SaveAddedSoundCategories                | SSE Engine Fixes           | Saves volume settings for mod-added sound categories to a separate ini file.
+This functionality is the same as Audio Overhaul for Skyrim SE's dll, but they will not conflict.
+TreeLODReferenceCaching                 | SSE Engine Fixes           | Requires FormCaching.
+Fixes the very slow Tree LOD function that causes framerate drops most noticeable in Riften.
+Similar to SSE Fixes.
+WaterflowAnimation                      | SSE Engine Fixes           | Decouples water flow animation from in-game timescale, so that decreasing/increasing your timescale doesnt mess with the water animation speed.
+EnableAchievementsWIthMods              | SSE Engine Fixes           | Enables achievements when you have mods installed.

 <div class="datatable-end"></div>